 Stock up feeding stations

-The RSPB advise us to feed birds throughout the year, but winter is a key time to keep bird feeding stations topped up and ensure that there’s plenty of fresh water to drink.
+The RSPB advise us to feed birds throughout the year, but winter is a key time to keep bird feeders topped up and ensure that there’s plenty of fresh water to drink.
 In colder months, fill feeders and bird tables with sunflower and niger seeds, or a quality wild bird seed mix.

 Peanuts are a good food source, but they shouldn’t be provided whole.
 Only purchase peanuts from a quality retailer who guarantees that they’re free from aflatoxin, a natural toxin that can kill birds.
 Fresh mealworms, fatballs (remove any nylon meshbags first) and fruit – soft apples and pears cut in half, or bananas – are also ideal winter fare.
 It’s essential that feeders are kept clean or you can do more harm than good.